tcmorris/tcmorris.github.io/_posts/2014-10-09-continuous-delivery-for-dotnet.md

 - Web.UAT.config
 - Web.Production.config

 These will get run automatically when uploaded to the web server by Octopus Deploy.
 There are a couple of things to take note of, however.
-Ensure that the transform matches the environment name in Octopus Deploy and make sure that the files are included in the nuget package.
+Ensure that the transform matches the environment name in Octopus Deploy and make sure that the files are included in the NuGet package.
 For more notes on this, check the [documentation](http://docs.octopusdeploy.com/display/OD/Configuration+files).

 Octopus Deploy also has this idea of **variables** that can be set within the Octopus Portal (admin area).
 This means that you can define your variables and specify which environment these will apply to.
 As long as you have these turned on for your project, they will overwrite the name/value pairs within your config files (not just web.config).
 There is also the added benefit of being able to define variable sets and inherit these on a project.
 One such example, could be a set of logging options that you only enable for UAT and Production, but you tend to do this on every project.
 With a variable set, you can ensure they are included with little configuration.
 See the [documentation](http://docs.octopusdeploy.com/display/OD/Variables) for more examples.